flathub/rs.ruffle.Ruffle/README.md

 Remember to regenerate sources afterwards!
 (See below.)

 There's no need to commit the update, as it's done automatically.
-However, if you plan on doing so, remember to update `patches/release.patch`.

 ## Regenerating Sources